 With religious films tending toward either propaganda or satire, “All the Ships at Sea” arrives like a gust of crisp sea air.
-With its searching discussion of faith lost and found, second feature by Dan Sallitt follows the tradition of Dreyer, Bergman and Bresson, and is distinguished by two exceptional lead performances and an unusually rigorous aesthetic.
+With its searching discussion of faith lost and found, this highly impressive second feature by former film critic Dan Sallitt follows the tradition of Dreyer, Bergman and Bresson, and is distinguished by two exceptional lead performances and an unusually rigorous aesthetic.
 Though the subject matter and running time prevent it from being commercial fare, the uncompromising pic (which played one night at Manhattan’s Two Boots Pioneer Theater in January) merits the attention of festivals, cinematheques and new-director showcases.